Solve Complex Digital Challenges with a UX Strategy Sprint

-What is the 5-Day Design Sprint?
+What Is the 5-Day Design Sprint?

-- Day 2: Ideate on solutions
+• DAY 2: Ideate on solutions

-- Day 3: Decide on a solution to prototype and create a storyboard for it
+• DAY 3: Decide on a solution to prototype and create a storyboard for it

-- Day 4: Create a prototype of the solution
+• DAY 4: Create a prototype of the solution

-- Day 5: Test your solution with actual users
+• DAY 5: Test your solution with actual users

-What is a UX Strategy Sprint, and How Does It Work?
+What Is a UX Strategy Sprint, and How Does It Work?

-Although it shares many similarities with the 5-Day Design Sprint, our UX Strategy Sprint is optimized for large business organizations like yours.
-Rather than limiting the process to just five days, we’ve expanded our process to 6-8 weeks.
+Although it shares many similarities with the 5-Day Design Sprint, we’ve optimized our UX Strategy Sprint for large organizations.
+Rather than limiting the process to just five days, we’ve expanded our process to 8 weeks.
 We’ve found that this gives businesses the right balance of speed and structure to gain internal buy-in, align around innovative solutions, and solve more complex problems.
 The UX Strategy Sprint consists of the following phases:

 Phase 1: Intake